miguelzeph/interview-questions/index.md

 - I was interested in three positions that you posted on linkedin....

-- Where the position is situated?
+- Where the position is situated/ located?

 - Could you please inform me... what are the next steps?